 - for questions about the Secondary Education degree track, contact Ms. Laura Mallard

 - if you are a transfer student, contact Dr. Steve Hageman

 Best Fit Degree Track

-Environmental geology (i.e. remediating polluted sites, groundwater quality and quantity, preventing environmental problems, etc.)
+Environmental geology (i.e. remediating polluted sites, assessing landslide hazards, groundwater quality and quantity, preventing environmental problems, risk/hazard assessment, etc.)

 BS in Environmental Science - Earth Sciences Track

 If you want to work in the environmental industry (involving fieldwork, studying groundwater and surface water resources and contamination, hazardous waste site management, etc.), we strongly recommend the BS in Geology with an Environmental Geology concentration or BS in Geology with a concentration in Quantitative Geoscience, which are designed to provide students with the hands-on, field-based training in demand by the environmental industry.